JPry/vvv-base/README.md

 ## Overview

-As of [version 2.0.0](https://varyingvagrantvagrants.org/blog/2017/03/13/varying-vagrant-vagrants-2-0-0.html) of VVV, a `vvv-custom.yml` file can be created to conrol the configuration of sites.
+As of [version 2.0.0](https://varyingvagrantvagrants.org/blog/2017/03/13/varying-vagrant-vagrants-2-0-0.html) of VVV, a `vvv-custom.yml` file can be created to control the configuration of sites.
 One of the config file [options](https://varyingvagrantvagrants.org/docs/en-US/vvv-config/) is the ability to define a repo that can be cloned to provide consistent site configuration.

 This project is intended to be a generic base repo for use with VVV2.
 All customizations should be done in the